cooperhammond/irs/README.md

 ```

 ### Why the name?
 As an acronym, it spells IRS.
 I think this is breathtakingly hilarious because the Internal Revenue Service (also the IRS) takes away, while my program gives.
 I'm so funny.
-You can tell that I'll get laid in college.

 ### Wishlist